Introduction

 Opportunities for Engagement

-The MFWA also met with the Co-Facilitators of the WSIS+20 process at the global internet Governance Forum in Norway as a part of the SWIUM project.
-Whilst at the IGF, the MFWA also attended and participated in several sessions on the WSIS+20 processes and shared reflections from these engagements with national officials engaged in the process.
-The MFWA also participated in the GDRC-WSIS and supported cross-stakeholder statements calling for stronger human rights language in the WSIS+20 outcome document.
+The MFWA also engaged the global WSIS+20 process directly.
+Through the SWIUM project, the organisation met with the WSIS+20 Co-Facilitators at the Global Internet Governance Forum in Norway, participated in multiple WSIS+20-related sessions, and fed insights from these discussions back to national officials.
+The MFWA also contributed to the GDRC-WSIS process and supported cross-stakeholder statements calling for stronger human rights protections in the WSIS+20 outcome document.

 Future Outlook